Neutrino transition dipole moments in light of the KM3NeT event: SUMMARY

 \subsection{Diffractive scattering regime}

-In the diffractive regime, neutrinos scatter quasi-elastically on individual nucleons within the nucleus.
-Finite size effects and the internal structure of the nucleons can be incorporated by introducing form factors for the nucleons.
+In the diffractive regime, neutrinos scatter quasielastically on individual nucleons within the nucleus.
+Finite-size effects and the internal structure of the nucleons can be incorporated by introducing form factors for the nucleons.
 The hadronic current is parametrized as

 yielding structure functions

 The nucleon form factors \(F_1^{p,n}\) and \(F_2^{p,n}\) are related to the Sachs charge and magnetic form factors \(G_E^{p,n}\) and \(G_M^{p,n}\) by \cite{Perdrisat:2006hj}